 Anne joined the team at Hospice NZ in January 2011.
 Anne is an experienced palliative care nurse, with her most recent role being the Palliative Care Nurse Consultant with Christchurch Hospital Palliative Care team.
-Anne is also the content coordinator on the Hospice NZ Education project and her particular areas of passion are older person’s health and education.
+Anne's particular areas of passion are older person’s health and education.

 Rachel joined the team at Hospice NZ in 2004 after spending three years as a fundraiser with Mary Potter Hospice.
 Rachel has a Diploma in Business majoring in Marketing.
 Prior to joining hospice, Rachel spent two years as a fundraiser for the New Zealand Red Cross in the Otago Southland region.